MicrosoftCloudEssentials-LearningHub/azDataBase-Freeing-Unused-Space/relational/1_az-sql-mi/README.md

 ### Detailed Space Usage by File

 > This query provides detailed information about each file, including the file name, type, growth settings, and more.
-Click [here view a sample script used](relational/1_az-sql-mi/Detailed_SpaceUsage_byFile.sql)
+Click [here view a Detailed Space Usage by File sample script](relational/1_az-sql-mi/DetailedSpaceUsage_byFile.sql)

 | **Category**       | **Recommendation**                                                                                                                                                                                                 |
 |--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|